kayceesrk/kayceesrk.github.io/_posts/2026-05-08-capsules-in-oxcaml.md

 ## Gensym in a capsule

-The capsule pattern packs the counter inside a brand-locked container.
+The capsule pattern packs the counter inside a brand-locked container, making the lock the only handle to the state:
-The cell below builds a thread-safe integer counter using `Capsule_expert` and a blocking mutex, then wraps it in a `gensym` that prefixes ids:

 <x-ocaml>
 [@@@alert "-deprecated"]